-The Program in Integrative Management (PIM) begins, which will become the popular Weekend MBA Program, now offered at the James B. Henry Center for Executive Development.
+The Program in Integrative Management (PIM) begins, which later became the popular Weekend MBA program, now offered at the James B. Henry Center for Executive Development.

 The William C. Gast Business Library opens in the lower level of the College of Law building on North Shaw Lane across from the Eppley Center.

 The Lear Corporation Career Services Center opens, providing an undergraduate career planning and placement facility.

 The James B. Henry Center for Executive Development opens, a $16 million project that draws business executives from across the nation for degree and certificate programs.